rubenvannieuwpoort/posts/introduction-to-the-mandelbrot-set.md

 [Paul Bourkes personal site](http://www.paulbourke.net) has a section of his site dedicated to fractals.
 Especially relevant are his articles about the [Mandelbrot set](http://paulbourke.net/fractals/mandelbrot/) and the [Julia set](http://paulbourke.net/fractals/juliaset/).

-[Inigo Quilez' site](https://iquilezles.org) has written a lot of useful articles about fractals.
+[Inigo Quilez’ site](https://iquilezles.org) has written a lot of useful articles about fractals.

 [The Buddhabrot](https://wikipedia.org/wiki/Buddhabrot) is strongly related to the Mandelbrot fractal.
 The plot is obtained by plotting every iterand $z_n$.
 [This article by Paul Bourke](http://paulbourke.net/fractals/buddhabrot/) is a nice introduction, just like this [article by Melinda Green](http://superliminal.com/fractals/bbrot/bbrot.htm).